-Should your conversion rate be 3%, you can forecast getting 3 responses from 100 first class pieces at $58.00 postage.
-Likewise, you can project 4.35 responses by spending $ 58.00 on a postcard mailing of 145 pieces.
+Should your conversion rate be 3% for first class mail, you can forecast getting 3 responses from 100 first class pieces at $60.00 postage.
+Likewise, you can project 4.35 postcard responses from the same list by spending $ 60.00 on a postcard mailing of 136 pieces.

 And that doesn't adjust for the higher message exposure from postcards that can be easily read vs. an envelope that must be opened to be read and acted upon.